swoodberry202/Carol/README.md

 File breakdown
 capLibrary.txt
-	this file is used to generate captions off of for posting follow.py
+	this file is used to generate captions off of for posting. it contains the html from a specific tag page moreTags.java
+	this is used to properly format tags for posts cleanCaption.txt
+	this is the isolated captions that were sifted through by formatter.java cleanPostTags
+	these are the properly formatted tags for the post captions follow.py
 	this is the python file that manages following.
 If you only want to follow and not perform the other actions that are performed in quickstart.py then just write "python follow.py" in terminal formatter.java